yazaldefilimone/yazaldefilimone/README.md

 <samp>

 Hi!
 I'm Yazalde Filimone.
-I don't know what to write here really, I just think it's cool that we can.
+I don't know what to write here really.

 <!--
 I strongly love low-level details of computers and mathematics. non-expert. trying to be scientist.